 I may receive a small commission at no additional cost to you.

 See full disclosure here.

 First off, let me say that there is not a right way or a wrong way to design your flower garden.
 If you love it, well then it’s good enough!
-Whether you like a cottage type garden, a formal garden or a hodgepodge garden, if it has flowers, it’s beautiful.
-I have to remind myself all the time that it’s nearly impossible to achieve perfection in a flower garden.
-But, part of the joy of gardening for me is rearranging and working towards perfection.
+Whether you like a cottage-style garden, informal gardens or wildflower or pollinator gardens, if it has flowers, it’s beautiful.
+I have to remind myself all the time that it’s nearly impossible to create the perfect flower garden, but it’s not impossible to create a beautiful flower garden.
+A big part of the joy of gardening can be rearranging and working towards perfection.
 With Flower Garden Design, it doesn’t have to be perfect to be beautiful!